 \begin{enumerate}

-\item We present a new method to construct dynamic attributed edge-colored customer networks with a labeling intuition that allows for re-influencing prediction. \item We develop dynamic GNN models by combining GNNs and RNNs, i.e., Graph Attention Networks (GATs) and Graph Isomorphism Networks (GINs) with Long-Short Term Memory (LSTM) networks and Gated Recurrent Unit (GRU) networks. \item We present a new method of inductive learning from imbalanced data by incorporating weighted loss functions, SMOTE adapted for graphs, and a rolling-window strategy. \item We thoroughly evaluate our novel INFLECT-DGNN framework against baseline static GNNs and dynamic non-GNN approaches based on their statistical performance as well as ecological footprint. \footnote{Online appendices and the source code used in this paper can be found at \url{https://github.com/Banking-Analytics-Lab/INFLECT}} \item We introduce a new profit formula for influencer detection which is subsequently used to evaluate models in a profit-driven way. \end{enumerate}
+\item We present a new method for constructing dynamic attributed edge-colored customer networks with a labeling intuition that allows for re-influencing prediction. \item We develop DGNN models by combining GNNs and RNNs, i.e., GATs and GINs with Long-Short Term Memory (LSTM) and Gated Recurrent Unit (GRU) models.
+We rigorously evaluate the performance of different model combinations to suggest an optimal architecture for deploying our solution. \item We present a new method of inductive learning from imbalanced data by incorporating weighted loss functions, GraphSMOTE, and a rolling-window strategy in a creative way. \item We thoroughly evaluate our method against baseline static GNNs and dynamic non-GNN approaches based on their predictive performance as well as ecological footprint.\footnote{The source code and online appendices can be found at \url{https://github.com/Banking-Analytics-Lab/INFLECT}} \item We introduce a new profit framework for influencer prediction to decide on the optimal classification threshold and evaluate models in a profit-driven manner. \end{enumerate}

+The \textbf{novelty} of our research is that we address influencer prediction on dynamic attributed edge-colored customer networks with cost-sensitive decision making using DGNNs, something that has not been done in prior research.

-The remainder of this paper is organized as follows: Section \ref{related_work} provides an overview of representation learning on graphs, referral marketing and influencer detection.
-In Section \ref{methodology}, we define the problem and describe the model configurations utilized.
-The experimental setup is presented in Section \ref{experiments}.
-Subsequently, we present the results of the experiments in Sections \ref{results} and the profit evaluation framework in Section \ref{profit_evaluation}.
+This paper is organized as follows.
+Section \ref{related_work} provides an overview of the related studies.
+In Section \ref{methodology}, the methodology is defined.
+The experimental setup is outlined in Section \ref{experiments}.
+We present the results of the experiments in Sections \ref{results} and the profit framework in Section \ref{profit_evaluation}.
 Section \ref{discussion} discusses the implications of the results.
-Finally, Section \ref{conclusion} concludes the research by addressing its limitations and suggesting avenues for future research.
+Finally, Section \ref{conclusion} concludes the research by addressing its limitations and suggestions for future research.